 salary calculation request through Taleo.
 Please refer to the

-Requesting Salary Calculation Guide for more information.
+Requesting Salary Calculation Guide and the Salary Calculation Process Checklist for more information.

 For external candidates, hiring managers may offer salary at the minimum of the range for both in-scope and out-of-scope positions, without the approval of the Public Service Commission.

 If the candidate wishes to negotiate a rate of pay higher than the minimum of the range, authority for that must come from HRSC at the Public Service Commission.
 For more information, please refer to the

 Requesting Approval for Up-in-Range Salary Guide.
 If it is approved, the approval email must be attached to the signed acceptance on the letter of offer that is then to be sent to the HR Service Centre.

 If a training range and rate are appropriate because there are no fully qualified candidates, the hiring manager must contact HRSC for authorization as well.

 Hiring managers may also provide the successful candidate with benefits information.
 Please refer to the